15.10.20 - 07.11.20

-Over the past few years Peter’s annual August show has become one of the most significant in our calendar.
+Over the past few years Peter’s annual solo show has become one of the most significant in our calendar.
 At 83, and still going strong, he is as active and creative as ever.

 Spurred on by an endless fascination with glass, he continues to explore its myriad possibilities at a furious pace.